Last Updated on January 30, 2023 by lauren

 Wild Spirit Backpackers Lodge, Garden Route

 Surrounded by the indigenous forests of Tsitsikamma National Park, Wild Spirit is all about conscious travel, eating well, and Green Living.
-Located in the heart of the famous Garden Route, it’s the perfect place to reconnect with nature.
+Located in the heart of the famous Garden Route, it’s a wonderful spot to reconnect with nature.

 Campsite Specs: